 History and Geography

 As for history and geography, conventional school takes a “social studies” approach by starting with what the child knows first: self, family and community–then moving outward to state, country, and the rest of the world.
-Early elementary will involve very general concepts like “being a good citizen” and “understanding the difference between then and now.”
+Early elementary will involve general concepts like “being a good citizen” and “understanding the difference between then and now.”

 In high school, students will zoom in and study more specific pieces in-depth, like U.S. government or world civilizations.